 Frankly, cooking all day long overwhelms me–I don’t care how long it keeps me out of the kitchen!
 I prefer to do freezer cooking over time.
 So what does that look like?

-Easy Freezer Cooking TM has several components:
+Easy Freezer Cooking has several components:

 BULK BUYING